Duality of Channel Encoding and Decoding - Part I: Rate-1 Binary Convolutional Codes: Linear Representation of MAP Forward Decoding

 We define the decoder with the input and output being the logarithm of the soft symbol estimates (SSE) of the coded symbols and SSEs of the information symbols, as the Log-domain soft-input-soft-output (SISO) decoder.
 As shown in Fig. \ref{fig1}, the SISO decoder can be implemented by adding a logarithm module and an exponential module at the front and rear end of the log-domain SISO decoder, respectively.

 Based on Eq. \ref{eq4}, log-domain SISO forward decoding of the code $g_{FBC}(x)=\frac{1}{x^2+x+1}$ can be implemented by using the convolutional encoder, generated by the generator polynomial $1/g_{FBC}(x)=x^2+x+1$, as shown in Fig. \ref{fig2}.
-Here the addition operation in the encoder is not carried out in the binary domain as in conventional convolutional encoders, but in the complex number domain.
+Here the addition operation in the encoder is not carried out in the binary field as in conventional convolutional encoders, but in the complex field.

-Eq. \ref{eq4} and Fig. \ref{fig2} reveal a duality relationship of the binary encoder and SISO forward decoder of a rate-1 feedback only convolutional code.
+Eq. \ref{eq4} and Fig. \ref{fig2} reveal an interesting explicit relationship of the binary encoder and SISO forward decoder of a rate-1 feedback only convolutional code.
 This can be generalized to any FBC codes as summarized in the following theorem.

-\textbf{Theorem 1 - Forward decoding duality of a feedback only convolutional (FBC) code:} For a FBC code, generated by a generator polynomial $g_{FBC}(x)=1/q(x)$, we define its dual encoder as the encoder with the inverse generator polynomial of $g_{FBC}(x)$, given by $q_{FBC}(x)=1/g_{FBC}(x)=q(x)$.
-Then the log-domain SISO forward decoding of the FBC code can be simply implemented by its dual encoder in a complex field.
-This duality property is shown in Fig. \ref{fig3}.
+\textbf{Theorem 1 - Linear representation of forward decoding of a feedback only convolutional (FBC) code:} For a FBC code, generated by a generator polynomial $g_{FBC}(x)=1/q(x)$, we define its dual encoder as the encoder with the inverse generator polynomial of $g_{FBC}(x)$, given by $q_{FBC}(x)=1/g_{FBC}(x)=q(x)$.
+Then the log-domain SISO forward decoding of the FBC code can be simply implemented by its dual encoder in the complex field.
+This property is shown in Fig. \ref{fig3}.

-Proof: See Appendix A. \\
+Proof: See Appendix A.